-Unhygienic and poorly maintained washrooms have been found to negatively affect judgement, reduce evaluations, purchase likelihood and the willingness to pay for products.
+Unhygienic and poorly maintained bathrooms have been found to negatively affect judgement and reduce the likelihood to purchase, as well as reduce the willingness to pay for products.

-66% of shoppers would reduce their shopping time to avoid unacceptable hygiene.
+66% of shoppers say they would reduce their shopping time to avoid unacceptable hygiene standards.

 In the retail industry where achieving return business is key to profitability, the potential impact of poor hygiene could be damaging to your business and could:

-Washrooms are integral to a pleasant shopping experience and have a huge impact on shopper dwell time and spend.
+Bathrooms are an integral part of a pleasant shopping experience and have a huge impact on shopper dwell time and spend.

-An average 75% of people surveyed say the washroom facilities in retail environments are extremely/very important.
+An average 75% of people surveyed say the bathroom facilities in retail environments are extremely or very important.

-Effective cleaning programs should not simply focus on removing visible soils, but attention should be paid to risk areas such as feminine hygiene facilities, handles and areas around the sink.
+Effective cleaning programs should not simply focus on removing visible dirt, but should also pay attention to risk areas such as feminine hygiene facilities, handles and areas around the sink.